dataclay/event-scripts/README.md

 You should use **shell scripts** when you need to do something with Templater's output or have Templater's functions integrate with an existing automated workflow.
 You should use **ExtendScripts** when you want to extend Templater’s feature set to meet your business needs or workflow goals.

 ### What information from Templater can my scripts make use of?
 You can pass information from Templater and After Effects to event scripts.
 To pass information to **shell scripts**, you append arguments when you register the script with a Templater event.
-Read [Argument Macros]() and [Passing job details to event scripts]() to learn more.
+Read [Pre-defined argument macros](#argument-macros) and [Using job details to event scripts](#use-details-in-scripts) to learn more.

 Use [Templater’s ExtendScript API](http://support.dataclay.com/content/how_to/cli/templater_extendscript_api_reference.htm) to pass information to **ExtendScripts**.
-Read about [Passing job details to event scripts]() learn more.
+Read about [Using job details to event scripts](#use-details-in-scripts) learn more.

 ### What languages can I write event scripts in?
 You can write **shell scripts** in any language available in your system's environment.
 You must write **ExtendScripts** using [the ExendScript scripting language](https://www.adobe.com/devnet/scripting/estk.html) and toolkit, and you have the option of using the [Templater ExtendScript API](http://support.dataclay.com/content/how_to/cli/templater_extendscript_api_reference.htm).